Semantic-Org/Semantic-UI/README.md

 [![Flattr This](https://api.flattr.com/button/flattr-badge-large.png)](https://flattr.com/submit/auto?user_id=jlukic&url=https%3A%2F%2Fgithub.com%2Fjlukic%2FSemantic-UI)

+### Bugs and Issues

+Please [share any issues](https://github.com/jlukic/Semantic-UI/issues?state=open) you may have, we need your help to get all the kinks out.

+If you are reporting a bug *you must create a test-case*.
+You can [fork this jsfiddle](http://jsfiddle.net/Vbr9d/42/) to get you started.

 ## Getting Started

 The Semantic library describes many UI elements.
 In most instances it might be best to build a custom build with only the elements you need.